mqtt2go/mqtt2go.github.io/mqtt2go-management.md

 ## MQTT Commands
 <p align="justify">
-The MQTT commands for user management are based on the commands template from 2.1.2, where the MQTT <strong>command_type</strong> will be one of the following:
+The MQTT commands for user management are based on the commands template from <a href="./mqtt2go-commands#mqtt_commands">MQTT Commands</a>, where the MQTT <strong>command_type</strong> will be one of the following:
 </p>

 * add_user,